PumpMagic/PumpMagic.github.io/_posts/2017-01-18-alien-animatronic.md

 It was October, and it had been a while since I did anything with motors.
 So I built a little animatronic!

-I helped host a Halloween party at a friend's place in the woods of Santa Cruz, and this guy greeted our guests from the back of my parked car.
+I helped host a Halloween party at a friend's place, and this guy greeted our guests from the back of my parked car.

 # Overview